 If we look at the time frame of this situation, the Jews had not long before been released out of captivity to restore the temple in Jerusalem.
 They gained a lot of opposition from surrounding nations and it was this opposition that Cyrus was struggling with as well.
 (Ezra 4:1-5) The struggle for the master of Cyrus between the devil and his angels and Gabriel and the angels of God must have been immense.
 This is quite a possible answer for why it took so long for Daniel’s prayer to be answered.
 For part of his prayer could have been relating to this situation as well.

 When Michael comes to Gabriel’s aid the struggle seems to be all over with the side of good gaining the supremacy.
 But who is Michael?
 The name itself in Hebrew means “who is like God.”
 He is also referred to as the Archangel in Jude 1:9.
 However, the Thayer Definition for the word Archangel in Jude 9 is: “archangel, or chief of the angels.”
-Michael is NOT a created angel but is the one in charge and the head of all the angels.
+Christ is NOT an angel yet alone a created angel, but is the one in charge and the head of all the angels.
 It simply means, arch - chief of the angels - messenger, and Michael - who is like God.

 John Gill's Exposition of the Entire Bible.
 Dr. John Gill (1690-1771)